 How is India Independence Day celebrated?

-One can see government buildings and important government offices, ministries, malls, etc. lit up in tri-color representing the Indian flag.
-A beautiful Rajpath can be seen all lit up before India Independence Day celebrations.
+One can see government buildings and government offices, ministries, malls, etc., lit up in tri-color representing the Indian flag.
+A beautiful Rajpath can be seen all lit up before Indian Independence Day celebrations.
 All over the streets shops and people can be seen selling flags and kites for the occasion.

 Importance of Red Fort on India Independence Day

-Celebrations take place all over the country but the main staging area is the Red Fort premises, Delhi.
-The red fort a living symbol is a place where the history of medieval India was crafted and today it is a connection between the past and India’s present.
-The prime minister of India arrives at Red Fort after paying his respects at the Rajghat (a memorial dedicated to Mahatma Gandhi) and receives a salute by the guard commander who requests an inspection by the prime minister of the ready guard of honor (comprises of representatives from the Indian army, Indian navy, and Indian air force).
+Celebrations take place all over the country but the main staging area is the Red Fort premises, in Delhi.
+The red fort a living symbol crafted the history of medieval India, and today it is a connection between the past and India’s present.
+The prime minister of India arrives at Red Fort after paying his respects at the Rajghat (a memorial dedicated to Mahatma Gandhi) and receives a salute from the guard commander who requests an inspection by the prime minister of the ready guard of honor (comprised of representatives from the Indian army, Indian navy, and Indian air force).

-In other parts of the country, Independence Day is celebrated with enthusiasm with parades, march pasts, and many cultural performances.
-Occurrences of kite flying as a competition and also as a festivity are seen, it has been continued since 1927 when freedom fighters flew kites with slogans of “go back Simon” in protest.
+Independence Day is celebrated with enthusiasm, with parades, march pasts, and many cultural performances in other parts of the country.
+Occurrences of kite flying as a competition and also as a festivity can be seen, which has been continued since 1927 when freedom fighters flew kites with slogans of “go back Simon” in protest.

 What happened on 15 August 1947 (India Independence Day)?

-Every year independence-Day in India is celebrated with enthusiasm and is a national holiday in India.
-On the night of 14th – 15th August British India was divided into two dominions namely India and Pakistan.
+Every year independence-Day in India is celebrated with enthusiasm and is declared a national holiday in India.
+On the midnight of 14th – 15th, August British India was divided into two dominions namely India and Pakistan.
 This division was a black mark on history because of the bloody violence that took place when the people across the border had to make a tough decision either to stay or to shift to the other nation.

 This religious violence was a result of the decades of hate planted by the Britishers between the two of the major religions in India for their benefit to weaken the Indian freedom struggle starting from the division of Bengal.